A Lesson in Patience

 Be understanding.
 As I laid out above, boards and board members have a full plate already.
 Going through a recruitment process, particularly one that goes beyond just tapping a mate on the shoulder, on top of an already heavy load can be slow moving.

 Know that it’s less about you, and more about them.
 Don’t take a lack of communication or apparent disinterest personally.

 Pursue many right board opportunities (without becoming a serial applier).
 You have to have many irons in many fires for one to eventually strike.

-I hope this helps you on your board journey.
 Following the above rules of thumb will help you to not look like a stalker, but still demonstrate your interest in the opportunity.
 Remember, this is your first opportunity to demonstrate your care factor in the organisation and its purpose, and to show that you’ll put in the work.
 Best of luck!